MatusT13/TallisMatusProject/README.md

 Issues:
 After jumping, the walk animation doesn't work right.

+Testing Plan:
+My testing plan is to use Unity's unit testing.
+It is set up to check for Unity, so it's the best option.

 Notes:
-Current character ideas: northern red oak, crabapple, eastern ironwood, giant redwood
+Current character ideas: northern red oak, southern crabapple, eastern ironwood, giant redwood